Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

 ======================

 Closing a document is a pain if you want to check with the user beforehand: should a modified file be saved, thereby overwriting the old version?
-|app_name_short|'s solution is not to bother the user, so the file is closed without saving, irrespective of any modifications.
+|odev|'s solution is not to bother the user, so the file is closed without saving, irrespective of any modifications.
 In other words, it's essential to explicitly save a changed document with :py:meth:`.Lo.save_doc` before calling :py:meth:`.Lo.close_doc`.

 The code for closing employs :py:meth:`.Lo.qi` to cast the document's XComponent_ interface to XCloseable_: